accumulator/charge-lnd/README.md

 $ lncli bakemacaroon offchain:read offchain:write onchain:read info:read --save_to=~/.lnd/data/chain/bitcoin/mainnet/charge-lnd.macaroon
 ```

-By default this script connects to `localhost:10009`, using the macaroon file in `~/.lnd/data/chain/bitcoin/mainnet/charge-lnd.macaroon`.
+By default charge-lnd connects to `localhost:10009`, using the macaroon file in `~/.lnd/data/chain/bitcoin/mainnet/charge-lnd.macaroon`.
 If `charge-lnd.macaroon` is not found, `admin.macaroon` will be tried.

 If you need to change this, please have a look at the optional arguments `--grpc` and `--lnddir`.

 You need to install Python.
-The gRPC dependencies can be installed by running:
+The dependencies can be installed by running:

 ```
 $ pip install -r requirements.txt